anuragpathak2608/MyPython/Readme.txt

 8. basics_python_syntax.py
 this is the basic program which shows, multi line string, multiine comment, how to take a input from the user, continuation charater for long string. suits and indentation requirement.

+9. python_varialbes_string_slicing.py
+This program gives the basics of python stirng and slicing of substring from the string.

+10. python_variables_and_datatypes.py
+This programs gives an overview of python variables and how can we store single value to multiple variable or diffrent value to diffrent variable in the same line.
+This is used when you os command can return standard output or it may return erro.
+So here we will be capturing same output in3 diffrent variables.